timo9939/watch-fans/README.md

 # ⌚ Watch-fans
-This is an e-commerce website for selling different types of watch around the European countries.

 ## Description
 This application is an E-commerce website targeting watch enthusiast, the application uses: React for the client side, GraphQl on the server-side and a No-SQL database.

-the website will advertisee a wide range of watched ranging from luxury, vintage to differing era's
+The website advertises a plethora of differing watches ranging from luxury, vintage to various era and much more.

-## Table-contents
+## Usage

 ## License
+Please refer to the LICENSE in the repo.

 ## Deployed Website Link
 https://watch-fans.herokuapp.com/